evergreen-ci/git-co-evg-base/README.md

   * Specific tasks that must have run in each build (if they are part of that build).

-  If not criteria are specified, a success threshold of 0.95 will be used.
+  If no criteria are specified, a success threshold of 0.95 will be used and the other 3 above options will be null.

   Additionally, you can specify which build variants the criteria should be checked against.
 By default, only builds that end in 'required' will be checked.